cmharlow/rialto-wiki/Web-App-Specs.md

 ***
 **Institution/Country Collaboration Raw Data Export** ([RIALTO-8](https://jirasul.stanford.edu/jira/browse/RIALTO-8))

-Both of the above reports can utilize the same raw data output via an API or special CSV export is also requested with the report including:
+Both of the above reports display a table on the screen.
+In each case, the data is displayed on the screen (and used to create the choropleth in the case of the countries).
+However, we will also provide the option to download the raw data used to create those aggregated reports in CSV export, so that the user can perform other analysis in a program like Excel.
+The CSV export would include the following:
 ```
 1) Stanford faculty member name
 2) Stanford faculty member Org